ROCm/MIVisionX/apps/mivisonx_winml_classifier/README.md

 # Image Clasiification using AMD WinML Extension

-This project shows how to run supported classification models with MIVisionX RunTime:
+This application shows how to run supported ONNX models with MIVisionX RunTime:

 * A c/c++ implementation for image classification for live camera capture.